 School: Hammond High School

-Joshua, who likes to be known as Josh, is a graduate of Hammond High School and has a 3.83 cumulative grade-point average.
-He was 11th in his class of 220 and graduated on June 2.
-He was a tutor for the National Honor Society and a member for three years.
+Josh, a graduate of Hammond High School, has a 3.84 grade-point average.
+He graduated ninth in his class of 220 June 2.